kubernetes/website/content/en/docs/setup/independent/high-availability.md

       systemctl start kubelet
       ```

-1. Run the commands to add the node to the etcd cluster
+1. Run the commands to add the node to the etcd cluster:

       ```sh
       CP0_IP=10.0.0.7